 Words like “leadership” and “motivation” are constructs.
 It means that they are constructed – we invented them.
 Just like constructions (or constructs) such as shareholding companies, car brands, and justice, these constructs are only real if we act as if they are.
 The facts that they are constructed does not mean that such phenomena are nonsense.
 To the contrary, like most other inventions they serve useful purposes.
-They still remain linguistic constructions, though.
+Yet, they remain linguistic constructions.
 We can now show that questionnaires, frequently used in research on leadership, tend to be predictable before we ask people to fill them out.
 This is because they mostly tell us about how people talk about leadership and motivation, and not so much about what actually happens in practice.
-Through the use of digital text algorithms, we can now show how these words are constructed, and how the research on leadership tends to be research on language more than anything else.
+Through use of digital text algorithms, we can now show how these words are constructed, and how the research on leadership tends to be research on language more than anything else.

 Most of these research articles are published as Open Access, which means that you may download them for free.
 Here are a few of them if you want to read more about it:

 Can we trust what surveys tell us about leadership?

 Around the year 2012, my friend Kai Larsen and I started wondering about the data stemming from Likert-scale surveys.
 In 2014, we published this article, demonstrating how most survey studies on leadership are picking up self-evident data patterns.
 The relationships in the data are given a priori through language.
 It means that we can use computers to predict what people will answer.
 Here is the publication:

 Arnulf, J. K., Larsen, K. R., Martinsen, O. L., & Bong, C. H. (2014).
 Predicting survey responses: how and why semantics shape survey statistics on organizational behaviour.
 PLoS ONE, 9(9), e106361. doi:10.1371/journal.pone.0106361

 We may sometimes predict how people will score before they respond!